GDPR Compliance Chat Recap – February 21st

 (full text on slack)

 A centralised GitHubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ folder was created to gather all info (Roadmap, knowledge base, tracTrac An open source project by Edgewall Software that serves as a bug tracker and project management tool for WordPress. tickets list, etc) while waiting for a final location: https://github.com/gdpr-compliance/info
+GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged by the repository owner. https://github.com/ folder was created to gather all info (Roadmap, knowledge base, tracTrac An open source project by Edgewall Software that serves as a bug tracker and project management tool for WordPress. tickets list, etc) while waiting for a final location: https://github.com/gdpr-compliance/info

 @idea15 (webdevlaw on slackSlack Slack is a Collaborative Group Chat Platform https://slack.com/.
-The WordPress community has its own Slack Channel at https://make.wordpress.org/chat/.) indicated that a privacy centre to hold GDPR information for site users, for site administrators/owners, and developers is being build.
+The WordPress community has its own Slack Channel at https://make.wordpress.org/chat/) indicated that a privacy centre to hold GDPR information for site users, for site administrators/owners, and developers is being build.
 To be checked how this will be split between wordpress.orgWordPress.org The community site where WordPress code is created and shared by the users.
 This is where you can download the source code for WordPress core, plugins and themes as well as the central location for community conversations and organization. https://wordpress.org/ and wordpress.comWordPress.com An online implementation of WordPress code that lets you immediately access a new WordPress environment to publish your content.
 WordPress.com is a private company owned by Automattic that hosts the largest multisite in the world.
 This is arguably the best place to start blogging if you have never touched WordPress before. https://wordpress.com/

 How 'other systems' deal with the request to see personal data can be found on https://github.com/gdpr-compliance/info/blob/master/KB.md#how-do-others-allow-users-to-download-their-own-data